mberto79/XCALibre.jl/docs/src/user_guide/1_preprocessing.md

 In XCALibre.jl the mesh object is very important, as it will not only provide geometry information about the simulation/s, but it is also used to automatically dispatch methods to run on the appropriate backend.
 Therefore, users must first select the backend they wish to use for the simulations, and then "adapt" the mesh to use the correct backend.

 `XCALIbre.jl` aims to work with all the backends supported by [KernelAbstractions.jl](https://juliagpu.github.io/KernelAbstractions.jl/stable/).
-However, since internally `XCALibre.jl` uses sparse arrays to reduce its memory footprint some GPU backends are not currently supported since this functionality is not yet available.
+However, since internally `XCALibre.jl` uses sparse arrays to reduce its memory footprint, some GPU backends are not currently supported since this functionality is not yet available.
 Thus, currently only a subset of backends are supported:

 * CPU (multithreaded and tested)
 * NVidia GPUs (tested)
 * AMD GPUs (not tested - feedback welcome)

-Selecting a given backend is straight forward.
-Below examples are provided by assigning a backend to the symbol `backend` and assigning the mesh object to the appropriate backend device using the symbol `mesh_dev`
+Selecting a given backend is straight-forward.
+The examples below show how to assign a backend (CPU or GPU) to the symbol `backend` and converting the mesh object to run a simulation on the corresponding backend.
+The converted mesh is assigned to the symbol `mesh_dev` for clarity.

 ### CPU backend

-Selecting the CPU backend is straight forward.
+Selecting the CPU backend is straight-forward.
 See the example below.
 Notice that `CPU()` is a backend type provided by [KernelAbstractions.jl](https://juliagpu.github.io/KernelAbstractions.jl/stable/) which we re-export for convenience.

 CPU Example
 ```julia